emanuelduss/BloodHoundQueries/BloodHound_Loader/README.md

 GUEST@ACME.COM
 ```

-Create new AdminTo edges based on the tuples in the file "adminto.txt":
+Create new AdminTo edges based on the tuples in the file `adminto.txt`:
 ```bash
 python3 BloodHoundLoader.py --edge AdminTo adminto.txt
 ```